 "At the primary level there are only two ways to teach.
 The worst way, of course, is that you make students work on mathematical equations like a routine task.
 It is like making them run around the field without letting them play in it.
 The better way is to get them involved and make the subject interesting.
 Maths can be easily made interesting with the use of visual aids.
 The main issue, however, is that we need dedicated Maths teachers.
 If the government gives some incentives to them, maybe that will help," adds Ritabrata.

 In Maths, children need role models like a Dhoni or a Kohli.
-If we tell them stories about mathematicians and scientists like Ramanujan and JC Bose — their achievements and what they did for science and the country — maybe then, students will be inspired to pursue the subject. — Ritabrata Munshi, acclaimed Mathematician
+If we tell them stories about mathematicians and scientists like Ramanujan and JC Bose — their achievements and what they did for science and the country — maybe then, students will be inspired to pursue the subject.
+The fear of Maths

-But did you know that the fear of this subject is a serious problem.
-In fact, there is even a phobia dealing with this subject!
-'Mathophobia’ can be defined as a feeling of fear, tension and anxiety about one’s ability to do Maths and thus, interferes with one’s performance in Maths.
-So, how can you help your child who is gripped with this fear?
+So, how can you help your child who is gripped by mathematics phobia?
 “Always do what you are afraid to do,” said the American philosopher, Ralph Waldo Emerson.
 And, that is exactly what you should encourage your child to do — not to shy away from Maths but rather, to embrace it.

 Here are ten tips, based on inputs from Dr Robinson Thamburaj, Associate Professor, Department of Mathematics, Madras Christian College, to help your child overcome Mathophobia.